-Fruit and nuts are a nice way to fill in the little spaces on the board.
+- Fill-Ins: Fruit and nuts are a nice way to fill in the little spaces on the board.
 Dried apricots and cranberries along with some roasted mixed nuts are a great choice.

 Cheese Board Wine Pairings

 For get-togethers, it’s nice to offer both red and white wine options and the wine-makers at Sonoma-Cutrer, located in the beautiful Sonoma Valley in California, not only have lots of options, to choose from (plus winery tours if you happen to be in the area!), but they also have a great online store where you can learn about their wines and order what you like.

 - Russian River Valley Pinot Noir: I like to think of Pinot Noir as a “middle of the road” red.
 It’s lighter than other reds and a good choice to pair with a cheeseboard.
 Like the Chardonnay, it’s punctuated with fruit notes like blackberry and black cherry and it has a long, smooth finish.

 Once you have all the components for the cheese board it’s time to get creative.
 It doesn’t take long to put it all together…

 - Start Big: Building a cheese board is like arranging flowers.
 Start with the big stuff first like anything that needs to be held in bowls followed by the big wedges of cheese.
 Place them spaced apart leaving room to fill in spots with everything else.